digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

                 signatory p

-Below, the template on the right is **not** a valid upgrade of the template on the left because it changes the type of its key.
+Below, the template on the right is **not** a valid upgrade of the template on the left because it changes the type of its key for a type that is not a valid upgrade of ``(Party, Text)``.

 .. list-table::
    :widths: 50 50